Sweet Tea Brined Pork Chops

 - When the pork chops have finished brining, dry them VERY well with a paper towel.
 Discard the brine.

 - Heat up a grill to medium high heat and grill for about 4 minutes on each side (this time will vary slightly with the size of your pork chops).
-I like to cook them to 150-155 degrees F on an instant read thermometer, and they will rise to 155-160 by the time they are done resting.
+I like to cook them to 150-155 degrees F, and they will rise to 155-160 by the time they are done resting.
 Enjoy!!!